I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Crystal's previous books have touched on his life, but this one really gives you the stories you want to hear, flip-flopping between eras from childhood to his big-name movies to making preparations for his eventual demise.
 Despite some heavy topics, the humor never wavers.

 Crystal still has a lot of jokes left in him and a lot of experiences ahead of him.
 This is a comfort to anyone who is aging or who thinks they haven’t accomplished enough in their life so far.

 The book really grabbed me with this first sentence in his chapter, “Why Worry”:

 “One thing is constant for me.
 Every night I go to sleep at eleven.
 I wake up refreshed, ready to go, full of energy, look at the clock, and it’s one-ten A.M.”

-I love his story about meeting Frank Sinatra and of inadvertently irritating him with his nervous, star struck demeanor.
+I love his story about meeting Frank Sinatra and inadvertently irritating him with his nervous, star-struck demeanor.
 I won’t spoil it here, but anyone who has embarrassed themselves in the presence of an intimidating elder will be able to relate to this tale.

 Here is a clip of him telling the story to Jimmy Fallon on The Tonight Show:

 With Yes Please, comedian Amy Poehler tries her hand at a self-help book by telling her life story that includes tales from childhood on, working in life lessons to share with her readers with more than a few jokes thrown into the mix.
 She skips over more personal, heartbreaking stories such as the end of her marriage, choosing instead to offer more general advice to women, comedians, and people in general.